drndos/mikettle/README.md

 To use this library you will need a Bluetooth Low Energy dongle attached to your computer or Raspberry PI.
 You will also need a
 Xiaomi Mi Kettle.

-To use with home-assistant please refer to documentation over at home assitant (TBD)
+To use with home-assistant please refer to documentation over at home assitant custom component https://github.com/drndos/mikettle-ha

 ## Backend
 Backend is using bluepy library.
 Please refer to installation instructions - https://github.com/IanHarvey/bluepy